Nonprofit organization: Formation and structure

-In the United States, nonprofit organizations are formed by filing bylaws or articles of incorporation or both in the state in which they expect to operate.
+In the United States, nonprofit organizations are formed by filing bylaws, articles of incorporation, or both in the state in which they expect to operate.
 The act of incorporation creates a legal entity enabling the organization to be treated as a distinct body (corporation) by law and to enter into business dealings, form contracts, and own property as individuals or for-profit corporations can.

+There is an important distinction in the US between non-profit and not-for-profit organizations (NFPOs); while an NFPO does not profit its owners, and money goes into running the organization, it is not required to operate for the public good.
+An example is a sports club, whose purpose is its members' enjoyment.
+The names used and precise regulations vary from one jurisdiction to another.
 Nonprofits can have members, but many do not.
 The nonprofit may also be a trust or association of members.
-The organization may be controlled by its members who elect the board of directors, board of governors or board of trustees.
+The organization may be controlled by its members who elect the board of directors, board of governors, or board of trustees.
 A nonprofit may have a delegate structure to allow for the representation of groups or corporations as members.
 Alternatively, it may be a non-membership organization and the board of directors may elect its own successors.

-The two major types of nonprofit organization are membership and board-only.
+The two major types of nonprofit organizations are membership and board-only.
 A membership organization elects the board and has regular meetings and the power to amend the bylaws.
 A board-only organization typically has a self-selected board and a membership whose powers are limited to those delegated to it by the board.
-A board-only organization's bylaws may even state that the organization does not have any membership, although the organization's literature may refer to its donors or service recipients as 'members'; examples of such organizations are FairVote and the National Organization for the Reform of Marijuana Laws.
+A board-only organization's bylaws may even state that the organization does not have any membership, although the organization's literature may refer to its donors or service recipients as 'members'.
+Examples of such organizations are FairVote and the National Organization for the Reform of Marijuana Laws.
 The Model Nonprofit Corporation Act imposes many complexities and requirements on membership decision-making.
 Accordingly, many organizations, such as the Wikimedia Foundation, have formed board-only structures.
 The National Association of Parliamentarians has generated concerns about the implications of this trend for the future of openness, accountability, and understanding of public concerns in nonprofit organizations.
 Specifically, they note that nonprofit organizations, unlike business corporations, are not subject to market discipline for products and shareholder discipline of their capital; therefore, without membership control of major decisions such as the election of the board, there are few inherent safeguards against abuse.
 A rebuttal to this might be that as nonprofit organizations grow and seek larger donations, the degree of scrutiny increases, including expectations of audited financial statements.
 A further rebuttal might be that NPOs are constrained, by their choice of legal structure, from financial benefit as far as distribution of profit to members and directors is concerned.